dtinit/portability-articles/README.md

 # portability-articles
-A collection of articles to help find solutions for data portability
+A public-domain collection of articles to help find solutions for data portability

 To contribute, update an existing article or create a new one!
 We can also use Issues to track requests, suggestions and errors.